Nithin-2413/hinatamintu/replit.md

 # Overview

-This is a full-stack web application for a heartfelt message delivery service called "Chief Emotions Officer".
+This is a full-stack web application for a heartfelt message delivery service called "The Written Hug".
 The platform specializes in crafting and delivering personalized, emotional messages including love letters, gratitude notes, apologies, and celebration messages.
-Built with a modern tech stack, it features a beautiful React frontend with extensive UI components and an Express.js backend with PostgreSQL database integration.
+Built with a modern tech stack, it features a beautiful React frontend with extensive UI components, an Express.js backend with Supabase database integration, and a Gmail-like admin system for managing client communications.

 # User Preferences